jabocken/CV2018Fall/docs/README.md

 accuracy of 83.2% for the above-described CNN model.

 # Conclusion
-Our acheivement of around 80% accuracy with the classification methodologies we used illustrates that relying on proven tools and algorithms for PCB analysis is a viable route.
+Our achievement of around 80% accuracy with the classification methodologies we used illustrates that relying on proven tools and algorithms for PCB analysis is a viable route.
 Whether for purposes of security or simply quality assurance, companies and other organizations do not have to spend large amounts of money or